-Saying Names: CupcakKe Drops New Record “How To Rob (Remix)” Playfully Calling Out Megan Thee Stallion, City Girls, Cardi B, And More, “Don’t Take S#!t Personal”
+CupcakKe Drops New Record “How To Rob (Remix)” Playfully Calling Out Megan Thee Stallion, City Girls, Cardi B, And More, “Don’t Take S#!t Personal”

 Big diss energy.

-Rap music has always been a competitive space where artists are regularly challenged to maintain not only relevancy amongst fans but also their reputation MCs, lyricists, and creatives.
+Rap music has always been a competitive space where artists are regularly challenged to maintain not only relevancy amongst fans but also their reputation, MCs, lyricists, and creatives.
 This often leads to a bit of friction and ruffling of feathers but it’s what the fans love.
 Despite calls for unity and supporting one another, blue-blooded rap fans like to see conflict, battles, and sharp words.
 It is what it is.

 Last night, oft-controversial rapper CupcakKe released a no-holds-barred new record called “How To Rob (Remix)” that builds on the legendary 1999 song by 50 Cent that called out the names of just about every popular rapper of the era.
 It was a tongue-in-cheek “diss” track that had WAY too much fun calling out the names of his peers and lyrically relieving them of their ballerific baubles.